 Online Meal Delivery Services

 Online meal delivery services tend to fall into one or two options: Meal kit services deliver portioned ingredients to create homemade meals, while others offer ready-prepared, microwaveable meals ready in just minutes.

 For seniors who still enjoy cooking at home, there are convenient options to obtain the ingredients without a trip to the store.
 Services such as Instacart (https://www.instacart.com) promote to deliver grocery lists in as little as one hour, while major corporate companies, such as Amazon, also offers grocery delivery.

 - Ready-Prepared Meals

 For those desiring ready-prepared meals, there are companies that do all of the grocery shopping, preparing the meals, and shipping them directly to doorsteps.
 For instance, Silver Cuisine offers an a la cart menu with meals starting as low as $5.99.
-Silver Cuisine has a staff of Registered Dietitians that create recipes and have options tailored to a loved-ones specific dietary guidelines.
-You can sort by specialty diets including heart healthy, low sodium, diabetic-friendly, gluten free and more.
+Silver Cuisine has a staff of Registered Dietitians that create recipes and have options tailored to loved-ones specific dietary guidelines.
+You can sort by specialty diets including heart-healthy, low sodium, diabetic-friendly, gluten-free and more.

 Food Assistance Programs

 At federal, state, and community levels, a wide variety of local partnerships to bridge the gap between malnutrition and food insecurity, including the following programs submitted by the National Council on Aging: